mini-maxit/worker/README.md

   "message_id": "adsa",
   "ok": true,
   "payload": {
-    "status_code": 5, // InternalError
+    "status_code": 5,
-    "message": "mkdir /some/path/to/directory: no such file or directory", // For example "test_results": [] // Might not be empty depending on when the error occurred }
+    "message": "mkdir /some/path/to/directory: no such file or directory", "test_results": []
+  }
 }
 ```